FLZeng/Freesia/README.md

 The detailed evaluation experiments are described in the next section.

-## 4 Reproducibility Instructions
+## 4 Detailed Description

-The evaluation experiments include microbenchmarks, TA Benchmarks, and multi-thread TA Performance.
+The evaluation experiments include microbenchmarks, TA Benchmarks, multi-thread TA Performance, and Locking Mechanisms Comparison.
 The following commands are all executed in the normal world terminal.

 The [`results/`](results/) directory contains all the experimental results data, which can be reproduced as follows.